 The enduring global shift of Asia Pacific has increased its dimensions towards urban transformation in recent years.
-With the rapid development of urbanization, the Asia-Pacific countries are moving towards more sustainable and liveable cities rather than the notion of “small developing countries”.
+With the rapid development of urbanization, the Asia-Pacific countries are moving towards more sustainable and liveable cities rather than the notion of “small developing countries” with less political stability.
 As reported by UN-Habitat, “It is expected that by 2050 the urban population in Asia and the Pacific will reach 3.2 Billion” and The World Bank, “By 2030, 60% of people will live in Urban areas.”

 Contrary to the trajectory of the growth of urban development and economic growth of America and Europe, Asia has remained in the category of slow developing countries for years.
 The transition of urbanization has had complex outcomes in the inclusiveness of regions, cities and countries in collaboration with global and national development projects.
 Yet, the rapid economic growth, increased productivity in global trade in businesses and financial infrastructures have liberated doors for opportunities and challenges for better education, health and living standards.

 The Economic Intelligence Unit – Hot spots: Benchmarking global city competitiveness, adopts the “Competitiveness Index” to measure the economic growth rate, stability, flexible business and social environment of these growing urban cities.
 The factors used to measure this competitiveness index are:- economic strength, human capital, institutional effectiveness, financial maturity, global appeal, physical capital, environmental and natural hazards, social and cultural characteristics.
 Although these factors provide an impressive outcome, it does not give a strong indication of the effects of the extensive gaps of inequality, urban poverty, level of unemployment; especially among youths, and the value of health services provided in developing countries.
 The index does not show the effect of the increase in livelihood of poor people and improvements to the adequate health and education services provided to this group of society.